Yandex Cloud

 Where type is the maintenance type:

-7. To enable cluster access from different services, provide the true value in the relevant parameters when creating the cluster:
+7. To allow access to the cluster from different services, provide the true value in the relevant parameters when creating the cluster:

 yc managed-greenplum cluster create <cluster_name> \